Margaret French: Life and work

 French was a magical realist painter, and also produced etchings, although her best known works were made as part of a collective, personal and professional, with Jared French and Paul Cadmus.

 In 1937 she married Jared French, who had a sexual relationship with Paul Cadmus.
 Despite the marriage, Jared continued his relationship with Cadmus.
-Together they trio formed the photo collective PaJaMa, (Paul Jared Margaret).
+Together the trio formed the photo collective PaJaMa, (Paul Jared Margaret).

 Using Margaret's camera, they took pictures of themselves, their artist friends, and their gay acquaintances, arranging and staging their motifs on the beaches along Provincetown, for the next eight years.

 Some of the people photographed were photographer George Platt Lynes, Christopher Isherwood, George Tooker, Cadmus' sister and artist Fidelma, artist Bernard Perlin and Monroe Wheeler, then director of the exhibitions at the Museum of Modern Art.

 In the 1940s, she and her husband befriended E.M.
 Forster, who in 1947 stayed at their home while visiting New York, and spent time with them in Provincetown.
 Forster returned in 1949 for another visit.